T: +49 (0) 221 80 103 0

-In 2001, seeking new forms of expression in painting, SEO came to Berlin.
-There she studied at the University of the Arts under the tuition of Georg Baselitz (artist at art'otel berlin mitte), who was a major influence on her work.
-Baselitz encouraged SEO to return to her roots, and since 2003 she has been painting in a unique way, using a material wholly familiar with everyday life in Korea—handmade hanji rice paper.
-Sent specially to her studio in Berlin, the paper is available in all colours and is torn into strips before being affixed to primed canvases using a special glue also used by art restorers.
+In 2001, seeking new forms of expression in painting, SEO relocated to Berlin.
+There, she studied at the University of the Arts under Georg Baselitz (artist at art'otel berlin mitte), who was a major influence on her work.
+Baselitz encouraged SEO to return to her roots, and since 2003, she has been painting in a unique way, using a material wholly familiar with everyday life in Korea—handmade hanji rice paper.
+Sent specially to her studio in Berlin, the paper is available in all colours and is torn into strips before being affixed to primed canvases using the special glue favoured by art restorers.
 Afterward, SEO paints over the strips with acrylic paint.
-The coloured paper strips, numbering at least 10,000 for each work and consisting of no less than five layers, form the motifs of her large-scale pictures.
+The coloured paper strips, numbering at least 10,000 for each piece and consisting of no less than five layers, form the motifs for her large-scale pictures.
 SEO uses more than 791 different colours, and each relates to a certain number, most of which she knows by heart.
-Due to her passion for paintings of the Romantic movement (e.g., those of Caspar David Friedrich) and her many landscapes, SEO is often called a Neo-romantic.
+Due to her passion for the paintings of the Romantic movement (e.g., those of Caspar David Friedrich) and her many landscapes, SEO is often called a Neo-romantic.

-SEO's roots in art history are broader and more complex, however.
+SEO's roots in art history are broad and complex.
 In her pictures, elements of French 19th-century painting, German Romanticism, Austrian Art Nouveau, and both American and European Modernism are mixed with traditional Eastern subjects.
-SEO’s passionate identification with nature and opposition to environmental destruction and climate change culminate in paradisiacal scenes which no longer exist or never existed at all.
+SEO’s passionate identification with nature and opposition to environmental destruction and climate change culminate in works of paradise-like scenes that no longer exist or never existed at all.
 Through the destruction of the rice paper she uses, she constructs, she reconstructs and then she restores a new world composed of elements from the old one.
-It is not by chance that the rice-paper strips are reminiscent of the technique used by restorers of paintings who secure and protect old pictures against further decay by using fish glue and rice paper.
-Though at first sight they are gaily coloured and decorative, a subtle melancholy runs through SEO’s paintings.
+Not by chance are the rice-paper strips reminiscent of the technique used by restorers of paintings who secure and protect old pictures against further decay by using fish glue and rice paper.
+Though at first sight they are cheerfully coloured and decorative, a subtle melancholy runs through SEO’s paintings.
 She holds fast to history and to traditions, linking them with the present, joining East and West, and thus the whole globe.
 SEO's particular subject is water—the river that flows into the ocean and links everything together.

-Reserve your stay at this Cologne hotel to be surrounded with SEO art and to be inspired by the beauty of her subjects.
+Reserve your hotel stay at art’otel cologne to be surrounded by SEO’s artwork and to be inspired by the beauty of her subjects.